AlMon/Blocv/README.md

-# Personal Portfolio and Blog of Ryosuke
+# Personal Portfolio and Blog of Al Mondragón

 A personal portfolio and blog created with the [GatsbyJS](http://gatsbyjs.org/docs/) framework to generate a static React powered website.
 It's lightning fast, SEO and PWA friendly, and deploys directly to a CDN like Github Pages or [Netlify](http://netlify.com).